MicrosoftDocs/win32/desktop-src/direct3d9/id3dxmatrixstack.md

 # ID3DXMATRIXStack interface

 > [!Note]
-> The math functions of the D3DX utility library are deprecated.
+> The D3DX utility library is deprecated.
 We recommend that you use [DirectXMath](../dxmath/directxmath-portal.md) instead along with this header from [GitHub](https://github.com/microsoft/DirectXMath/tree/main/MatrixStack).

 Applications use the methods of the ID3DXMATRIXStack interface to manipulate a matrix stack.